groninge01/docs-v3/docs/developer-reference/contracts/vault-api.md

 ```solidity
 function pauseVault() external;
 ```
-This `VaultAdmin` function pauses the Vault: an emergency action which disables all operational state-changing functions.
+This `VaultAdmin` function pauses the Vault: an emergency action which disables all operational state-changing functions on pools.
 This is a permissioned function that will only work during the Pause Window set during deployment.
+Note that ERC4626 buffer operations have an independent pause mechanism, which is not affected by pausing the Vault.
+Custom routers could still wrap/unwrap using buffers while the Vault is paused, unless buffers are also paused (with `pauseVaultBuffers`).

 ### `unpauseVault`

 ```solidity
 function unpauseVault() external;
 ```
-This `VaultAdmin` function reverses a `pause` operation, and restores the Vault to normal functionality.
+This `VaultAdmin` function reverses a `pause` operation, and restores Vault pool operations to normal functionality.
 This is a permissioned function that will only work on a paused Vault within the Buffer Period set during deployment.
 Note that the Vault will automatically unpause after the Buffer Period expires.
+And as noted above, ERC4626 buffers and Vault operations on pools are independent.
+Unpausing the Vault does not reverse `pauseVaultBuffers`.
+If buffers were also paused, they will remain in that state until explicitly unpaused.

 ## Pool pausing
 ### `pausePool`